Interscholastic Equestrian Association: Western

-The western division offers classes in both western horsemanship and reining, both are judged on the riders overall equation and how well they execute the pattern.
+The western division offers classes in both western horsemanship and reining.
+Both are judged on the rider's overall equitation and how well they execute the pattern.
 Riders that enter reining classes must also compete in at least two horsemanship classes in the corresponding division.
 High school members can compete in Varsity Open Horsemanship and Varsity Open Reining, Varsity Intermediate Horsemanship and Varsity Intermediate Reining, Junior Varsity Novice Horsemanship, and Junior Varsity Novice Reining prep (an optional class that does not count for points).
 There are two divisions that only offer horsemanship classes; Junior Varsity Beginner walk/jog/lope, and Junior Varsity Beginner walk/jog.
 Middle school members can compete in Future Intermediate Horsemanship and Reining, Future Novice Horsemanship and reining prep, Future Beginner walk/jog/lope, or Future Beginner walk/jog.
 Similar to hunt seat, IEA introduced the Intro division for 4th and 5th grade riders for the 2019-2020 season.
 Intro riders may compete in Intro walk/jog/lope and Intro walk/jog, which do not accumulate team points.